Skip to main content

 Copper core

 The copper core boards feature better performance than aluminum.
 But customers generally choose aluminum since copper is relatively expensive.
 Also, copper cores are heavier and involve a tough machining process.
-Copper also corrodes easier than aluminum.
+Copper also corrodes more easily than aluminum.

 What is an aluminum PCB?